Key metrics to track website performance

 Track FID via WEMASY’s tools.
 Focus on mobile and cross-browser performance to optimize interactions across devices.

 Bounce rate measures the percentage of visitors who leave the site after viewing only one page.
-Bounce rate is often seen as a negative metric, but it doesn’t always reflect poor performance.
+Among all website analytics metrics, bounce rate is one of the most misunderstood.
+It does not always reflect poor performance.
 For example, landing pages designed for specific conversions (such as forms or single-product pages) may have high bounce rates but still result in valuable conversions.

 Instead of focusing solely on bounce rate, evaluate how bounce rate correlates with conversion rates.
 If a high bounce rate corresponds with a successful conversion (like form submissions or checkout completions), this is not necessarily bad.
 Track the visitor’s behavior and monitor bounce rates across different landing pages and traffic sources using WEMASY’s tools.